Commissioners and Committees

 - Legislation – This Sub-Committee reviews current programs and legislations that they consider necessary and proper.
 It evaluates the impact of existing and proposed policies, programs, and legislation.
 It also evaluates state and national legislation that impact the community.

 - Economic Development – This Sub-Committee reviews and monitors conditions of Hispanics/Latinos in the workforce and directs attention to the problems that they face.
 It provides Hispanics with workforce training opportunities and support for local businesses.
 The Economic Development Sub-Committee works with the wage commission as well.

 - Cultural Development/ Promotion – This Sub-Committee focuses on the integration of the Hispanic/Latino and the non-Hispanic communities by having the Hispanic/Latino presence in City-sponsored events with the purpose of sharing knowledge and information of the Hispanic/Latino culture.

-- Public Safety – This subcommittee goal is to improve trust and participation of the Hispanic/Latino community with local law enforcement to improve public safety and consequently reduce the incidence of Hispanic/Latino victims of crime.
+- Public Safety – This subcommittee's goal is to improve the trust and participation of the Hispanic/Latino community with local law enforcement to improve public safety and consequently reduce the incidence of Hispanic/Latino victims of crime.